-The Cambrian Way is a beautiful coast to coast walk through some of the highest and wildest parts of Wales, covering 298 miles from Cardiff Castle in the south to Conwy in the north.
-It also takes in many great places to eat along the way and Visit Wales have compiled a culinary trail with hand picked dining recommendations to help replenish those much needed calories.
+The Cambrian Way is a beautiful coast-to-coast walk through some of the loftiest and wildest parts of Wales, covering 298 miles from Cardiff Castle in the south to Conwy in the north.
+It also takes in many great places to eat along the way and Visit Wales have compiled a culinary trail with hand-picked dining recommendations to help replenish those much-needed calories.

-Starting just south of Cardiff, they suggest you begin your journey with a delicious meal at the one Micheliin star, Home at Penarth, run by top chef James Sommerin and his daughter Georgina.
-There speciality is a leisurely eight course tasting menu with a cooking demonstration before you dine. homeatpenarth.co.uk
+Starting just south of Cardiff, you can begin your journey with a delicious meal at the Micheliin-starred Home at Penarth, run by top chef James Sommerin and his daughter Georgina.
+Their speciality is a leisurely eight-course tasting menu replete with a cooking demonstration before you dine. homeatpenarth.co.uk

-For something a little more rustic, why not drop in at Hills Burgers in Brecon where you can feast on traditional beef burgers or for something a little different you could try the vegan doughnut bacon cheeseburger, which is 100% plant based patties, with beetroot, onion jam served in a iced ring doughnut bun. www.hillsbrecon.co.uk
+For something a little more rustic, why not drop in at Hills Burgers in Brecon where you can feast on traditional beef burgers?
+Or, for something a little different, you could try the vegan, doughnut, bacon cheeseburger - a plant-based patty with beetroot, onion and jam served in an iced-ring doughnut bun. www.hillsbrecon.co.uk

-Or for a traditional Sunday lunch or good pub fayre, stop off at the Brigands Inn, Mallwyd www.brigandsinn.com or the Cross Foxes Dolgellau, which offer a curry night, Sunday lunch menu, as well as a good range of vegan and gluten free optons. www.crossfoxes.co.uk
+For a traditional Sunday lunch - or just good pub fayre for that matter - stop off at the Brigands Inn, Mallwyd (www.brigandsinn.com) or the Cross Foxes near Dolgellau, who offer a curry night as well as a good range of vegan and gluten-free optons (www.crossfoxes.co.uk).

-And finish your journey at the now famous Dylans in Llandudno which specialises in local fresh seafood, all served in a high ceilinged, Art Deco restaurant with sea views. dylansrestaurant.co.uk
+And what better than to finish your journey at the now famous Dylans in Llandudno on the north Wales coast, where they specialise in local, fresh seafood, all served in a high-ceilinged, art-deco restaurant (pictured) with sea views (dylansrestaurant.co.uk).

-For more information on the Cambrian Way’s foodie trail, visit: www.visitwales.com
+For more information on the Cambrian Way foodie trail, visit: www.visitwales.com